Every time I shower, rest my head on the pillow or comb my hair, I wonder why my hair is shedding so much. Is it normal?

 Learn more here: Hair loss in shower.

-Why Is My Hair Shedding So Much: 10 Major Causes
+Why Is My Hair Shedding So Much: 10 Major Reasons

 Hair Shedding Reason #1: Stress (Telogen Effluvium)

 Stress can indeed be a cause for extreme hair shedding.
 When we experience high levels of stress, it can disrupt the natural hair growth cycle, leading to increased hair shedding.
-Problems at work, a bad breakup, or a global pandemic that never seems to end!
-Problems at work, a bad breakup, or a global pandemic that never seems to end!
-Any of these stress triggers can be the reason you are experiencing excessive hair shedding and the sad part?
-You may have no clue.
+Problems at work or a bad breakup might be the reasons your hair is shedding so much.

 Stress, according to the American Journal of Dermatology, is the primary reason behind unexplained hair loss in women.
 Not just that.., severe stress can also hurt your skin and cause acne, psoriasis, and eczema.